Road-facing camera (model 2)

 During the camera boot-up process, the red, blue, and green lights will flash in sequence.

-If the blue and green lights are not solid after 10 minutes, there is an error.
-Please refer to the Device Support section.
-If you cannot resolve the issue, contact Customer Support.
+If the blue and green lights are not solid after 10 minutes, troubleshoot the camera indicator lights.

 Identify the camera